 A: Housing includes bus service to every CP work location, including the theme parks, resorts, waterparks, and Disney Springs, as well as Publix, the Post Office, Wal-Mart, and the Florida Mall.
 Bus schedules vary, and CPs may view a printed schedule or download a real-time mobile app, however it is suggested that they leave for work early to ensure that they arrive on time given that the buses can fall behind schedule and they make multiple stops.

 Q: When can I start going to the parks with my complimentary pass?

 A: The short answer is after Traditions (the training every Cast Member must do before starting work).
 Traditions typically takes place a couple of days into your program, and you are usually given your Main Entrance pass shortly after (or told an alternative way to enter the parks with your ID.)
 This all varies by program, but it will be pretty close to when you start unless there are some intense capacity limits or Cast Members are blocked out.

 Q: I have questions that were not addressed here—where can I find more information?

 A: For more information about the Disney College Program, visit the official Disney College Program website or the official Disney Internships and Programs Blog.
 Personal blogs, vlogs, and Facebook groups may be helpful for seeking insight from other current and former CPs, but remember that these are not official sources of information and should be taken with a grain of salt.
 Always look for sources that are direct from Disney for the most up-to-date information about the Disney College Program.
-Of course, most of our writers are CP alumni, so if you have questions about our experiences with the program you are welcome to leave a comment here or reach out to us on Facebook!
+If you have questions about my experiences with the program you are welcome to leave a comment here or reach out to us on Facebook!